bdager/pftracker/test/README.md

-The paper_results.py file get the pftracker framework for getting A Python Framework for Face Tracking based on Particle Filter (PF) paper results.
+The paper_results.py file runs the pftracker framework for obtaining the results shown in the paper "A Python Framework for Face Tracking based on Particle Filter".

-You can obtain the same results throught the PF graphical interface.

-Keep in mind that the resulting trajectory of the PF algorithms can vary in each run as a result of the addition of random noise in the tracking process.
-So, results should similars but not necessarily the same.